 Family Law Clinical Practicum

-The University of North Dakota School of Law Family Law Clinical Practicum began in
+The practicum allows students the opportunity to develop their legal writing and advocacy skills while gaining real-world experience with clients in a faculty-supported setting.
+The University of North Dakota School of Law Family Law Clinical Practicum began in the spring of 2021.

 Student attorneys are expected to conduct client and witness interviews, make court appearances, manage the client’s file, prepare written documents (used both internally and filed with the court), organize discovery, understand, and apply the rules of civil procedure as well as explain the legal process to and counsel the client.

 The types of cases the Practicum will accept are divorce, custody, juvenile guardianships, domestic violence protection orders, and disorderly conduct restraining orders.